 Intellectually stimulating courses challenge you to examine issues from various perspectives.
 You will learn how concepts and issues are perceived, lived, and theorized in Europe, and reflect on the cultural norms and values that shape you.

 All DIS courses take you out of the classroom on local Field Studies, exploring Copenhagen through an academic lens.
 Our courses also offer you opportunities to participate in research, simulate real-life scenarios through case studies, gain professional feedback in studio, update your resume with practicum and workshop experience, and more.

 Europe as Your Classroom

 You travel with your Core Course on two faculty-led Study Tours related to your Academic Program!
 Visit important sites and meet with local experts who add their perspectives to your knowledge of the field.

 Faculty Who Teach What They Do

-Throughout the semester, academic databases and academic counseling are available to you.
-Outside of your academics, the DIS Care Team supports your personal well-being by providing student services to help you develop strategies to make the most of your semester.
+The Office of Academic Support and the DIS Care Team support your personal and academic well-being by developing strategies to make the most of your semester.

 Meet the Locals

 Living in a Homestay, signing up for a sports team, taking a Danish Language and Culture course, or attending evening seminars are among the ways to build your international network and meet the locals.

 DIS is committed to building and supporting a diverse community.
 We welcome students of different racial, ethnic, religious, and socioeconomic backgrounds and gender identities, and look forward to partnering with you to foster an inclusive learning environment within the Scandinavian cultural and historical landscape.